 Do you remember that feeling?
 Deciding on the way home from work that you were too tired to cook, calling a loved one to join you, and sighing with contentment as you settle into the restaurant chair.
-You open the menu and have more options than you can possibly eat, with no fear of retribution.
-It’s just about enjoying the food, the conversation, and the service.
+You open the menu and have more options than you can possibly eat, with no worries about food reactions.
 Wouldn’t it be great to feel that again?
 That’s the goal of this guide.

-When you’re on a healing diet, restaurants are no longer safe havens.
+When you’re on a healing diet for autoimmune disease, restaurants are no longer safe havens.
 They are a minefield of potential food triggers, menus filled with food you can’t eat, and staff who often don’t understand your needs even when you try to make them clear.
 One wonderful benefit to the growing paleo movement is that there are culinary entrepreneurs among us!
 However, they are rare.
 I’m honoring them in this post.

 Don’t Judge a Restaurant By Its Name

 Just because a restaurant says it’s paleo doesn’t mean it truly is.
 When I double-checked menus, I found lots of non-paleo ingredients.
-Some “paleo” restaurants even had wheat on the menu – crazytown!
+Some “paleo” restaurants even had wheat on the menu!
 In the end, I came up with three categories.
 The first list are restaurants that truly are 100% paleo.
 The second list are 100% gluten-free restaurants with a paleo philosophy.
 The third list are 100% gluten-free restaurants where at least half the menu can easily be adapted for the paleo diet.
 Any restaurant that served gluten in any form – no matter their name – didn’t make the lists.
 For those of you following the paleo autoimmune protocol, I also made notes below on how AIP-friendly each restaurant is.

 Note: In each section, restaurants are listed alphabetically by US state first, then alphabetically by other countries.

 100% Paleo Restaurants.
 Woot Woot!